 Microchipping is mandatory for all:

 - dogs and cats born after 1 July 2009 before they reach 12 weeks of age (but after 8 weeks of age)

 - dogs and cats born before 1 July 2009 that have changed ownership (i.e. have been either sold or given away)

 - declared regulated dogs (i.e. declared dangerous dogs and declared menacing dogs).

 - Take your pet to your local vet, animal shelter or welfare organisation for microchipping – they are accredited to perform this procedure

 - You will be given a certificate of identification so you can register your pet before it is 12 weeks old

 - When you register your pet with Council you will need to provide your pet’s microchip details

-The Redland City Council Animal Shelter provides a microchipping service for dogs and cats for $41.25 per animal.
+The Redland City Council Animal Shelter provides a microchipping service for dogs and cats.